 Some of the benefits:

-- Nice grip on the floor
+• Nice grip on the floor

-- Relatively flexible.
+• Relatively flexible.

-- The best category of shoes to support Afro-Cuban Styling.
+• The best category of shoes to support Afro-Cuban Styling.

-- Casual and can be used in open-airs and bad floors.
+• Casual and can be used in open-airs and bad floors.

 Main downsides:

-- Some sneakers have a hard sole that is not fully flexible.
+• Some sneakers have a hard sole that is not fully flexible.

 High heels

 Dance high heels are often preferred by women.
 It is important to choose the right one.
 Normal high heels are not designed for dancing.
 There are special high heels for dancing, they are flexible, supporting, and built for good movement on the dancefloor.
 When choosing one be sure to ask the store owner for Salsa shoes.
-Some really pretty shoes are made for Tango but their sole is not flexible enough to the needs of Salsa.
+Some really pretty shoes are made for Tango but their sole is not flexible enough for the needs of Salsa.

 Some of the benefits:

-- It is enhancing what is considered to be a feminine posture.
+• It is enhancing what is considered to be a feminine posture.

 Main downsides: